VOLTTRON/volttron/README.md

 **4. Create RabbitMQ setup for VOLTTRON :**
 ```
-vcfg --rabbitmq single [optional rabbbitmq_config.yml]
+vcfg --rabbitmq single [optional path to rabbitmq_config.yml]
 ```

-Refer to examples/configs/rabbitmq_config.yml for a sample configuration file.
+Refer to examples/configurations/rabbitmq/rabbitmq_config.yml for a sample configuration file.
 Running the above command without the optional configuration file parameter will prompt user for all the needed data at the command prompt and use that to generate a rabbitmq_config.yml file in VOLTTRON_HOME directory.

 This scripts creates a new virtual host  and creates SSL certificates needed for this VOLTTRON instance.
 These certificates get created under the sub